Need help? Call 1-800-CERT-LAB

 • Label and regulatory reviews will be required after approval.

-Forward-thinking brands that start now can be first to market once Bemotrizinol is cleared for use in U.S. sunscreens.
+Forward-thinking brands that start now can be first to the U.S. market with an SPF product that’s more appealing to consumers.

 Chemical analysis of bemotrizinol and bisoctrizole compounds from validation report.